 What is a Facelift?

 Facelift surgery addresses common signs of aging by removing excess skin and tightening the underlying facial structures.
 It can also include removing fat and drooping skin from underneath the chin, and improving acne scars appearance.

-Facial skin laxity make us look old, properly performed, our state of the art facelift will reduce sagging skin and other signs of aging in the lower face and create a more youthful appearance.
+Facial skin laxity make us look old, properly performed, our state of the art facelift will reduce sagging skin, tightens the skin and other signs of aging in the lower face and create a more youthful appearance.
 The entire procedure as well as the facelift for men are designed to produce minimal scarring that can be easily camouflaged within the hairline.
 The results are long-lasting and can also be complemented with a Chin augmentation to a achieve an even better facial balance.

 The Facelift Procedure

-Once you have attended a consultation and have a thorough understanding of the procedure and your candidacy, you’ll be scheduled for surgery.
+Once you have attended a consultation and have a thorough understanding of the facelift techniques and your candidacy, you’ll be scheduled for surgery.

 During the consultation process, you’ll get instructions on how to prepare for the procedure itself, including medications to avoid prior to your surgery, and instructions for aftercare.
 Be sure to follow these steps closely, as doing so will reduce risks and promote great results.

 You’ll be kept comfortably asleep under general anesthesia during the procedure.
 Incisions will be made around your face, placing the cuts in the hairline and/or behind the ears for minimal scarring.

 Once the skin is lifted, fat is extracted or redistributed, and any muscle tightening is complete, remaining loose skin will be cut away and reattached at the hairline for a smooth look with less drooping and fewer wrinkles.